peej/for-split-keyboard/README.md

 The goal of this project is to build a Let's Split keyboard clone with a number of alternative features:

 * Designed to be easy to build with minimal soldering experience.
-* Supports both 6x4x2 and 6x5x2 layouts and 2U keys in the bottom corners of the 6x5x2 layout.
+* Supports both 6x5x2 and 12x5x1 layouts and 2U keys in the bottom corners.
 * Switch plate cutouts in the PCB so the same PCB can also be used as a switch plate.
-* Serial communication over a TRRS cable only.
+* Serial communication over a TRRS cable in split configuration.
-* Support for indicator LEDs.
 * Single sided PCB, so both halves of the keyboard are identical.

 ![PCB render](pcb.png)